Friedland Westminster Mark II Modeld 60 Door Chime

 - Bakelite dust covers to protect the solenoids and sequencer.
 The solenoid covers are marked with warnings not to oil the moving parts.

-- A textured press-board protective back-plate printed with elaborate branding and with extensive branding and instructions.
+- A textured press-board protective back-plate printed with with extensive branding and instructions.

 - Two eight-note melodies played sequentially.